Skip to main content

 By Eric Gerber

 A sponsored content article is a powerful branding tool.
-It's "sticky," in the best possible way: Brand recall is 59% higher for folks that read a spon-con article vs. those who viewed a traditional display ad, Forbes reports.
+Brand recall is 59% higher for folks that read a spon-con article vs. those who viewed a traditional display ad, Forbes reports.

-But measuring that "stickiness" for your specific campaign can be tricky.
-After all, you already know the goal isn't a slew of clicks or leads; it's building trust in your brand as an expert.
+But measuring its effectiveness for your specific campaign can be tricky.
+After all, the goal isn't a slew of clicks or leads; it's building trust in your brand as an expert.
 But is it reaching a big enough audience?
 And are enough of them reading it?
 How can you be sure?

 You're not alone in these worries, especially if you're new to this marketing tactic.
 Here at Zoe Marketing & Communications, we've run thousands of these campaigns for businesses like you.
 And, for each one, we dig into the data and report the metrics that matter most.